The Original Soupman: Original restaurant

-In a profile of Yeganeh and Soup Kitchen International published in The New Yorker in 1989, both the small restaurant's popularity and Yeganeh's obsessive focus on his customers' behavior were noted.
-Despite having Iranian origin, Yeganeh was described as an Armenian with a bit of Spanish accent in the article.
-His first name was also falsely written as 'Albert' instead of 'Ali'.
-Yeganeh was quoted in the article as saying "I tell you, I hate to work with the public.
+In a profile of Yeganeh and Soup Kitchen International published in The New Yorker in 1989, both the small restaurant's popularity and Yeganeh's obsessive focus on his customers' behaviour were noted.
+Yeganeh was quoted in the article as saying, "I tell you, I hate to work with the public.
 They treat me like a slave.
 My philosophy is: The customer is always wrong and I’m always right."
-Yeganeh explained his strict philosophy about customer behavior by noting that, "Whoever follows [my rules] I treat very well.
+Yeganeh explained his strict philosophy about customer behavior by noting that, "Whoever follows [my rules], I treat very well.
 My regular customers don’t say anything.
-They are very intelligent and well educated.
+They are very intelligent and well-educated.
 They know I’m just trying to move the line."
 However, the writer noted that customers who stalled or complained would be bypassed, and quoted one person in line as advising others, "Just don’t talk.
 Do what he says."

 Fame via Seinfeld

 Yeganeh was the inspiration for the "Soup Nazi" character in the eponymous episode of the NBC television sitcom Seinfeld, which first aired on November 2, 1995.
-Yeganeh was born in Iran and had lived in Khorramshahr prior to moving to the United States.
 In this episode, Yeganeh, fictionalized as "Yev Kassem", was portrayed as the tyrannical purveyor of his soups, making all of his customers follow a strict set of rules if they wish to successfully procure a bowl of one of his coveted soups.
 Kassem was portrayed by Larry Thomas, who made two appearances in the series.
 For the original episode, Thomas was nominated for the Primetime Emmy Award for Outstanding Guest Actor in a Comedy Series in 1996.

 According to writer Spike Feresten, Jerry Seinfeld and several members of the production team went to Soup Kitchen International for lunch weeks after "The Soup Nazi" aired, despite Feresten warning Seinfeld that Yeganeh was now well aware of the episode and was not pleased with the attention it had brought him.
 Upon recognizing Seinfeld, Yeganeh "did a triple take" and then went into a profanity-filled rant about how the show had "ruined" his business, demanding an apology.
-Seinfeld allegedly gave what Feresten describes as "the most sarcastic apology I've ever seen anyone give" upon which Yeganeh then ejected them from the restaurant, shouting "No soup for you!" in the process.
+Seinfeld allegedly gave what Feresten describes as "the most sarcastic apology I've ever seen anyone give", upon which Yeganeh ejected them from the restaurant, shouting "No soup for you!" in the process.